VRamazing/vramazing.github.io/README.md

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)

+My notes - If it doesn't work.
+Makes sure python 2.7 is installed and path is set in environment variables.
+Then makes sure node sass is installed and variables are correct in gulp file.
+Also gulp.js is latest.

 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.

 ## Preview